Utricularia resupinata B.D. Greene ex Bigelow

 When Utricularia resupinata (lavender bladderwort) was listed as special concern in 1996, it was known from just five lakes in Minnesota.
 The hope was that unexplored potential habitat would produce more records, once further surveys were conducted.
 After all, this is a lake plant occurring in the lake-rich region of northeastern Minnesota (Laurentian Mixed Forest Province).
 Due to that reasoning, a more protective classification of threatened or endangered was considered premature.
 By 2015, botanical surveys of more than 2,000 lakes had been completed by the Minnesota Biological Survey, and only 29 lakes were found to harbor populations of U. resupinata.
 All but five of the lakes were clustered in a small area of the Border Lakes region.
-Suitable habitat exists only in those lakes where there is shallow, quiet water, over a sandy, gently sloping bottom.
-Clearly, U. resupinata is not only a very rare species in Minnesota, it is also restricted to a very specific and vulnerable habitat type that appears to occur in only a very small portion of the state, therefore conflicts between recreation and conservation are a real concern.
+Suitable habitat exists only in those lakes where there is shallow and quiet water, over a sandy and gently sloping bottom.
+Clearly U. resupinata is not only a very rare species in Minnesota, it is also restricted to a very specific and vulnerable habitat type that appears to occur in only a very small portion of the state; therefore conflicts between recreation and conservation are a real concern.
 For these reasons, the status of U. resupinata in Minnesota was changed to threatened in 2013.

 Biology / Life History

 Plants in the genus Utricularia are notable for having tiny bladders that capture small invertebrates.
-The bladders have been described as deflated, pear-shaped pouches; they are not air-filled or used for floatation.
-The bladders open abruptly, when trigger hairs are disturbed, sucking in water along with the hapless aquatic creature responsible for touching the trigger (Marmottant 2011;video).
+The bladders have been described as deflated pear-shaped pouches; they are not air-filled or used for floatation.
+The bladders open abruptly when trigger hairs are disturbed, sucking in water along with the hapless aquatic creature responsible for touching the trigger (Marmottant 2011;video).
 Digestive enzymes and bacteria in the bladder then digest the prey for the nutritional use of the plant, a process typically taking fifteen minutes to two hours, depending on the size of the catch.
-When digestion is complete, special cells transfer the nutrient-rich water from the bladder into the stem and, in the process, they reset the trap for the next quarry.
+When digestion is complete, special cells transfer the nutrient-rich water from the bladder into the stem, and in the process they reset the trap for the next quarry.
 Although U. resupinata is an aquatic species, it is sometimes found stranded on a sandy beach that has recently been exposed by receding water.
 This does not seem to harm the plants.
 In fact, it seems to stimulate flowering and may increase seed germination.

 Conservation / Management

 The fate of U. resupinata is closely linked to the fate of the sandy beaches and shallow-water habitat where it occurs.
-Natural water-level fluctuations that are a part of annual and seasonal precipitation patterns are also believed to be important to population maintenance; though there is little experimental data to substantiate this.
+Natural water-level fluctuations that are a part of annual and seasonal precipitation patterns are also believed to be important to population maintenance, though there is little experimental data to substantiate this.
 In all cases, shoreline development that changes the contours of the beach or interferes with natural dynamics of the water-shore interface must be considered an impairment of the habitat.
 Changes in lake water chemistry or modifications to hydrological regimes would also be concerns.

 A study conducted in New York identified U. resupinata as one of the aquatic species most vulnerable to invasion by the non-native Myriophyllum spicatum (Eurasian watermilfoil) (Boylen et al. 1999).
 It is not known whether any of the lakes where U. resupinata occurs in Minnesota are suitable habitat for Myriophyllum spicatum, however, it is a possibility that must be considered.